Slothologist/KnowledgeBase/README.md

   * Will return a string which is the 'color' of the RCObject with name 'apple'

 #### Which
-Will return a List of basic database objects (BDO, i.e. Person, Location, Room, Door, RCObject).
+Will return a List of basic database objects (BDO, i.e. Person, Location, Room, Door, RCObject) where a given attribute has a given value.
+'Which' querries shall be of the form 'which *BDO* *attribute* *value*'.
+The *BDO* must be either 'Location', 'Person', 'Room' or 'RCObject'.
+The *attribute* must be one of the attributes the *BDO* has.
+The *value* shall be the value of the given *attribute*.

 ##### Examples
 * which rcobject color green